Nuffle-Labs/data-availability/README.md

 ### Light client

-A trustless off-chain light client for NEAR with DA-enabled features, Such as KZG commitments, Reed-Solomon erasure coding & storage connectors.
+A trustless off-chain light client for NEAR with DA-enabled features.

 The light client provides easy access to transaction and receipt inclusion proofs within a block or chunk.
 This is useful for checking any dubious blobs which may not have been submitted or validating that a blob has been submitted to NEAR.